PyroclastIO/pyroclast-examples/README.md

 # pyroclast examples

+Example Pyroclast services.

+## Running the examples

+- Clone this repository.
+- `cd` to the directory of the example you want to run.
+- Validate the service file: `pyroclast validate --service <service-file>`
+- Run the service: `pyroclast simulate --service <service-file> --records <event file>`

+## The examples

-Here's a few samples of Pyroclast services.
-They're listed below in roughly ascending order of concept complexity.
+Lsted in roughly ascending order of concept complexity:

 - [built-in-transformations](built-in-transformations)
   - Streaming data pipeline using out-of-the-box transformation functions.